[ Printer Friendly Version ] [ Report Abuse ]

 I nodded, “Good.”

 “Sirrah, what is this really about?”
-Leighton questioned boldly.
+Leighton questioned boldly, sitting her cup down.

 “What is what about?”
 I asked, playing the innocent card.